Charun Rattanakun Seriroengrit: Careers

 After the end of Franco-Thai War, he was promoted to Lieutenant general in February 1942 and moved to the head of Phayap Army (Northeast Army).
 He was involved to the Burma Campaign and held in the connection part of the occupation of Shan State.

 Family

 A son from his marriage with Eop Komalavardhana was Colonel Aram Rattanakul Serireongrit.
-Colonel Aram married Princess Galyani Vadhana in 1944; their daughter is Thanpuying Dhasanawalaya Sornsongkram.
+Colonel Aram married Princess Galyani Vadhana in 1944; their daughter is Than Phu Ying Dhasanawalaya Sornsongkram.